NEW WAYS OF KNOWING

 In our sixth session on 31 January, Jonathan Rowson will help you make sense of the 'meta-crisis', not just intellectually, but also aesthetically.
 The session will devote a lot of time to Q&A so you can ask specific questions that relate to your own inquiries.

 On Wednesday 7 February, Sophie Strand will invite you to drop into our oldest form of mapping complexity: mythopoetics.
 In this session you'll learn how myth links to place, and why understanding symbolic meaning is such essential and powerful tool in our capacity to live in a time of upheaval.

 On 14 February, Jim Rutt will share his decades of experience at the forefront of complexity science and as a founder of the Game B movement, which asks how we can build a new kind of society based on 'win win' dynamics.
 With plenty of time for Q&A, this session is also an opportunity for you to deepen your own personal theory of change and action if you're interested in building a new kind of world.

 In our penultimate session on Wednesday 21 February, Minna Salami will share how systems theory can help us make sense of why economic, racial and gender inequalities persist and get embedded in our social fabric, and what we can do about it.

-On our final session on 28 February, Alexander Beiner will facilitate a session to harvest the insights you've gained, both individually and collectively, through this process.
+On our final session on 28 February, Peter Limberg will join to help us explore what it means to create culture and make life a form of art.
+We will also facilitate use this session to help you harvest the insights you've gained, both individually and collectively, through this process.
 We'll talk about next steps you can take in your life or projects, and ritually close the process together.